Stockton Receives Additional 168 State-funded Positions for A.C. Campus, Generous Pledge from Ullman Family for Holocaust Memorial Room

 The trustees approved the university’s operating and capital budgets for fiscal year 2018.

 The total operating budget of $236.4 million increased $8.7 million, or 3.8 percent, from the previous year.
-The operating budget provides funding for the operational costs of the new science center and health science center being built in the Academic Quad in Galloway, enhanced information technology services throughout the campus, anticipated salary increases resulting from a successful completion of negotiations between the state and the AFT & CWA unions and provided for initial Atlantic City campus operating costs associated with marketing, information technology and safety.
+The operating budget provides funding for the operational costs of the new science center and health sciences center being built in the Academic Quad in Galloway, enhanced information technology services throughout the campus, anticipated salary increases resulting from a successful completion of negotiations between the state and the AFT & CWA unions and provided for initial Atlantic City campus operating costs associated with marketing, information technology and safety.

-The total capital budget of $12 million provides funding for improvements to the information technology infrastructure, new academic equipment, completion of the third floor of the new Health Science Center and continued capital maintenance on the university’s main campus and Stockton Seaview Hotel and Golf Club.
+The total capital budget of $12 million provides funding for improvements to the information technology infrastructure, new academic equipment, completion of the third floor of the new Health Sciences Center and continued capital maintenance on the university’s main campus and Stockton Seaview Hotel and Golf Club.

 Council of Black Faculty & Staff Presents over $15,000 to University Foundation